-The Safe Return to Campus Committee has developed policies and procedures to help reduce the risk of COVID-19 as we return to campus.
+The Safely Returning to Campus Committee has developed policies and procedures to help reduce the risk of COVID-19 as we return to campus.

-It is the personal responsibility of all students, faculty and staff who will be returning to campus in a limited manner for summer 2020 to adhere to these policies in order to support the health of the entire community.
+It is the personal responsibility of all students, faculty, and staff who will be returning to campus in a limited manner to adhere to these policies in order to support the health of the entire community.